FabianHertwig/FabianHertwig.github.io/Readme.md

 For the setup:
 - discussions got enabled in the github repo
 - giscus got installed as a github plugin
-- the giscus `<script>` got generated using their [website](https://giscus.app)
 - the variables from the script got moved in the `_config.yaml` in a `comments` and `giscus` section
-- the `_includes/comments.html` got added with the giscus script using the variables from the `_config.yaml`
-- the `_sass/comments.scss` got added to configure the width of giscus.
-- the default `_layouts/post.html` from the minama repo got added and a include of the `comments.html` was added.

 ## Domain Setup